Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Maret 2026 01.53.34 UTC
+- WIB: Minggu, 15 Maret 2026 02.35.29 UTC
-- WITA: Minggu, 15 Maret 2026 02.53.34 UTC
+- WITA: Minggu, 15 Maret 2026 03.35.29 UTC
-- WIT: Minggu, 15 Maret 2026 03.53.34 UTC
+- WIT: Minggu, 15 Maret 2026 04.35.29 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational